vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/layout.md

 ## breadcrumb

 - Type: `boolean`
-- Default value: value in theme options
+- Default: value in theme options

 Whether path navigation is enabled on the current page.

 ## breadcrumbIcon

 - Type: `boolean`
-- Default value: value in theme options
+- Default: value in theme options

 Whether path navigation icon is enabled on the current page.

+## breadcrumbExclude

+- Type: `boolean`
+- Default: `false`

+Whether to exclude the current page from the breadcrumb.

 ## navbar